sysgears/webpack-virtual-modules/README.md

 This project is inspired by [virtual-module-webpack-plugin].

+## Contributing

+This project uses `nari` package manager to have reproducible builds without resorting to lockfiles, it uses `lockTime` field in `package.json` instead.

+To install `nari` execute:
+`npm i -g nari`

+And then `nari` to install the project.

+To run project scripts use `nari script_name`, for example `nari test` to run unit tests.

 ## License

-Copyright © 2017 [SysGears INC].
+Copyright © 2017 [SysGears (Cyprus) Limited].
 This source code is licensed under the [MIT] license.

 [webpack virtual modules with webpack 3]: https://github.com/sysgears/webpack-virtual-modules/tree/master/docs/webpack3.md
 [webpack compiler hook documentation]: https://webpack.js.org/api/compiler-hooks/